Laszarus/dsi-unsupervised-case-study-/README.md

 ## Discussion

 The fact that the latent topics all come out sounding similar may be seen as a null result for this study, or it could be looked at an analysis that all these accountings of Bigfoot are very similar to each other.
 Maybe too similar to each other?
-Either Bigfoot always appears in more or less the same way in the same conditions
+Either Bigfoot always appears in more or less the same way in the same conditions or perhaps people's accounts of Bigfoot are largely based on what they thing a Bigfoot sighting "should" look like?

 Oh, and the data set was definitely about Bigfoot the Sasquatch, not Bigfoot the Monster Truck.